Moguri/blend2bam/README.md

 # blend2bam
-`blend2bam` is a CLI tool to convert Blender blend files to Panda3D BAM files
+`blend2bam` is a CLI tool to convert Blender blend files to Panda3D BAM files.
+It also supplies a Python file loader to add "native" blend file support to Panda3D.

 ## Installation